Visigothic art and architecture: San Juan de Baños

+Church of San Pedro de la Nave

 The Church of San Pedro de la Nave, built during the reign of King Égica, is a well-preserved example of a basilica-type church from the late 7th century near Zamora.
 The plan is in the form of a Greek cross inscribed in a rectangle formed by the adjacent rooms.
 The church is built of stone blocks, with bricks and quarry stones occasionally used for vaults and upper parts of the walls.
 The interior tends to be dark, with massive walls and vaulted surfaces that limit direct lighting to a minimum.
 The supporting system is formed by square pillars, to which, in special and significant places such as the crossing or the triumphal arch, columns are attached with rich relief decoration capitals.
 The decoration is illustrated mainly with scenes from the Old Testament.
 The decorative elements on the imposts are similar to those found on the external wall of the apse of the hermitage of Santa María de Lara in Quintanilla de las Viñas.

+Hermitage of Santa María de Lara

 Several churches in northern Spain dating from the 8th century can still be considered Visigothic.
 The most interesting is the hermitage of Santa María de Lara, near Burgos.
 Only the transept and the square sanctuary of the church have been preserved.
 The church is built of blue-grey stone blocks.
 The interior contains several reliefs representing Christ, the Virgin Mary, angels and the sun.
 The sculptural decoration of the church is illustrated mainly by early Christian motifs, such as the vine.